grimme-lab/qc2-teaching/doc/programming.rst

        about what kind of input is to be entered by them.

-    2. Read values from the console into the variables ``a`` and ``b``, which are then *multiplied* and printed out.
+    2. Read values from the console into the variables ``a`` and ``b``, which are then *multiplied* and printed out?
        For error checking, print out the values ``a`` and ``b`` in the course of your program.